yourmerlin/dehumanization-of-datasets/README.md

 Here are two charts 1 visualizing the grief and overwhelming amount of people wrongfully detained by ICE, showcasing the permanent absence of their existence in the US, by visually erasing the US by each indiviual taken
 2 chat visualizing the absence of data on a graph to show the intentional gaps in the data. how this negligence and mismanagement is purposeful

+# The Intentional Absence of Data

-yes people can argue, its a large organization, mismanagment happens, databases gets backed up, etc. While true, under every large organization, this negligence and mismanagement shows their lack of care and a way to control the narrative.
-Especially in an age where we do have the tools to mass surveil, exibit a, ICE actually uses surveillance technology to keep track of immigrants, via using smartlink, ankle monitors or other ways.
-Therefore, they do have access to tools to rightfully save the data.
-Historically and socially, mass surveillance tools was a way for police, ice and other government organizations to create their own narrative by having overwhemling amount of data in certain geographical areas.
-Tools of mass surveillance and overcollection of data has been used by the government to create their own racial narratives.
+Some may argue that this is simply the result of mismanagement: large organizations have data backlogs, systems fail, errors accumulate.
+While that is partially true, under any large organization, persistent negligence and mismanagement reveals a lack of care — and functions as a way to control the narrative.
+This is especially significant in an era when the tools for mass surveillance are readily available and actively used.
+ICE itself uses surveillance technology to monitor immigrants, including SmartLink check-ins, ankle monitors, and other tracking methods.
+They have access to the tools needed to properly record data.
+The failure to do so is not a limitation of capacity; it is a choice.

+Historically and socially, mass surveillance tools have been deployed by police, ICE, and other government agencies to construct their own racial narratives — overcollecting data in certain geographic areas to justify disproportionate enforcement.
+This overcollection has long been used to criminalize marginalized communities.

-An excerpt by virgina Eubanks, Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor, she talks about how many of our devices that collect our information and monitor our actions are inscrutable, invisible pieces of code. they are embedded in our social media interactions,flow through applications for government services... they are so deeply woven into every fabric of social life that most of the time, we dont even notice we are being watched or analyzed.
-In her specific case she was referencing how low income marginalized communities are often in legal debates about insurance investigations because it is harder for those individuals to have their insurance pay for certain things, which results in mass amount of debt from hospital fees.
+In her book Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor, Virginia Eubanks writes about how many of the devices that collect our information and monitor our actions are inscrutable, invisible pieces of code — embedded in our social media interactions and woven through applications for government services.
+In her specific analysis, she examines how low-income and marginalized communities are disproportionately entangled in insurance investigations and burdened with medical debt as a result of algorithmic decision-making.

-She also discusses how marginalized groups face higher level of data collection when they access public benefits, walk through highly policed neighborhoods, enter the health-care system, or cross national borders.
-This showcases the clear abdunce of data collection as a way to gain control over these marginalized communities, wouldnt the complete absence of data be another tactic of the government to contorl narratives?
-They are not limited by the access of their tools, so this mismanagement of data should be be a result of lack of access to tools.
-This is a result of negligence, purposeful carelessness over the autonomy of immigrants.
-A purposeful tactic to control the narrative, to decrease the amount of people, places or absolutely digusting, horrific situations the government has partaken in.
-The absence of thse data strings, is further used to push for the 'permant deletion' of immigrants.
-If there is not evidence of their heinous action, they can not be held accountable.
-This absence is further dehumanization of immigrants, outside of the horrors we have seen ICE treat them inside and outside detention centers.
-This further dehumanization is in our code, our technology.
-They simply become numbers, if they were luckily counted, than seen as actual human beings, being abused by our governmental system.
+Eubanks also discusses how marginalized groups face higher levels of data collection when they access public benefits, walk through heavily policed neighborhoods, enter the healthcare system, or cross national borders.
+This abundance of data collection is used as a mechanism of control over marginalized communities.
+So then, wouldn’t the complete absence of data be another tactic of that same control?
+The government is not limited by the availability of tools, so the mismanagement of data cannot be attributed to a lack of access.
+It is the result of negligence — purposeful carelessness toward the autonomy of immigrants.

+This is a deliberate tactic to control the narrative: to reduce the documented number of people, places, and horrific situations the government has been responsible for.
+The absence of these data strings further advances the “permanent deletion” of immigrants.
+If there is no evidence of their actions, accountability becomes impossible.
+This absence is another form of dehumanization — one that operates not in detention centers but in code, in databases, in the infrastructure of government technology.
+Immigrants become numbers, if they are counted at all, rather than human beings being abused by the very systems meant to govern justly.

 -- (data point of apprehension by criminality)
 -- since trumps presidency, the surge of '3 immigration violation' apprehension of criminality